-- Small group of 6 studens will ensure plenty of individual attention and comfort.
+- Small group of 6 students with 2 instructors will ensure plenty of individual attention and comfort.

-- Pro-photographers Kevin McNeal and resident expert Nickolas Warner will get you to the best spots for aurora.
-Both in-field and digitial darkroom instruction will be provided.
+- Pro-photographers Nickolas Warner and Kevin McNeal will get you to the best spots for aurora.
+Both in-field instruction and digitial darkroom training will be provided.

 The itinerary may be subject to change due to the unpredictability of Arctic weather.
 We will make every effort to optimize our shooting conditions no matter what the weather throws at us.

 - Day 1: Meet at 6PM in Fairbanks, Alaska for a mandatory introductory session and meet and greet.
 If aurora activity looks promising, we'll head out for a quick shoot after dark.

 - Day 2: We are up early this morning for our ice cave adventure!
 Equipped with snow shoes and helmets, we hike to the foot of the glacier and gaze in awe at the incredible ice formations inside.
 We spend several hours photographing before making our way back to the vehicle.
 After dinner and a short rest break, we take advantage of clear skies and head out to capture the amazing Aurora Borealis!